How to Prepare Year-End Accounts

 -

 Misallocated expenses.
 It is common for expenses to be misallocated.
-Net wage payments allocated to gross wage expense and software allocated to subscriptions are just a few common misallocations that will need correcting.
+Net wage payments allocated to gross wage expense and software costs assigned to subscription costs are just a few common misallocations that will need correcting.

 -

 Assets as expenses.
-Computer equipment, office furniture, and other assets can often be shown as expenses on the profit and loss statement rather than as asset additions on the balance sheet.
+Computer equipment, office furniture, and other assets can often be shown as expenses on the profit and loss statement rather than as additions to assets on the balance sheet.
 This obviously needs correcting.

 -